 Sometimes they just don’t want to be with you.
-They might be busy, or they would just rather spend their free time with friends.
-Or they are mortified by being with their parents in public.
+They might be busy, they might prefer spending their free time with friends, or they might feel mortified by being with their parents in public.
 And sometimes, let’s be frank, your teenager isn’t the most pleasant person to be around, either.

 “The developmental goal for adolescence is moving from dependence to independence, and that means doing more without parents.
-But becoming independent doesn’t happen overnight,” says Dr. Tira Stebbins, clinical psychologist and clinical director at Organization for Psychological Health in Solon, Ohio.
+But becoming independent doesn’t happen overnight,” says clinical psychologist Dr. Tira Stebbins.

 Although teens often seem to only want to spend free time with friends, they usually do spend time with family, especially with parents.
 “It’s important to carve out fun time with teens to keep the relationship strong and make it a priority,” advises Stebbins.
 One-on-one time together attending a sporting event or cooking a special dinner is great.
-“Take an interest in your teen’s passions, whether it’s the sport she plays, the music he listens to, or the TV shows they’re watching.”
+“Take an interest in your teen’s passions, whether it’s the sport they play, the music they listen to, or the TV shows they’re watching.”

 Teen Bonding Time

 How much time your teenager has may depend upon whether it’s summertime or the school year.
 “What teenagers do in the summer is much more valuable than in the winter,” says Dr. Michael Bradley, psychologist and author of Yes, Your Teen is Crazy!
 Loving Your Kid Without Losing Your Mind.
 “Summer is unstructured time,” he explains, “without the demands of school projects, sports teams, and sometimes 18-hour days.”